 - 4.7.12 If cross-community expertise is required, applicants should make a case for and justify the level of support required for each theme in their proposal.
-All cross community support requests should be discussed with Ian Lazarus (ian.lazarus@stfc.ac.uk) and Alan Grant (alan.grant@stfc.ac.uk) in advance.
-Following these discussions, the formal request for cross-community expertise should be made to Ian Lazarus and Alan Grant, copied to the Cross-Community Committee Chair (Prof Tom Davinson, t.davinson@ed.ac.uk) and STFC (pp@stfc.ac.uk) by 19 November 2019.
+All cross community support requests should be discussed with Marc Labiche (marc.labiche@stfc.ac.uk) in advance.
+Following these discussions, the formal request for cross-community expertise should be made to Marc Labiche, copied to STFC (pp@stfc.ac.uk) by 9 December 2022.
 In your request, you should specify the type of expertise required, (target making, technical support, mechanical, electronic and software engineering), level of FTE required and when the expertise is required.
-This will allow the groups applying for the cross-community experts, sufficient time to feed the requests into their proposal and also allow the Cross-Community Committee to provide input to the NPGP.
+This will allow the groups applying for funding for the cross-community experts, sufficient time to feed the requests into their proposal and also allow the Cross-Community Committee to provide input to the NPGP.
 Please note that if cross-community expertise is required and is not requested by this date, then your request will be considered a lower priority.
-Please ensure that all requests that are likely to occur within the duration of the consolidated grant are included. - 4.7.13 If a Visiting Researcher is requested, please enclose a CV of the proposed visitor as an appendix to the case for support, and a justification of the request in terms of their scientific role in the proposed research, in half a side of A4. - 4.7.14 Requests for activities that support the UK Nuclear Physics Programme (e.g. projects and detectors used by the UK community, requiring ongoing support) should be requested in Section 2 as a separate theme, following the guidelines above.
+Please ensure that all requests that are likely to occur within the duration of the consolidated grant are included. - 4.7.13 Requests for activities that support the overall UK Nuclear Physics Programme (e.g. projects and maintenance/minor upgrade of existing detectors used by the UK community or those requiring ongoing support) should be requested in Section 2 as a separate theme, following the guidelines above.
 This should be included as part of the overall page limit for Section 2.
-Within this theme, constituent projects/activities should be clearly numbered as sub-themes, with the sub-theme numbering used for Parts (a) and (b), and the staff resources request, so that they can be easily reviewed. - 4.7.15 New themes: for any new activities or initiatives, part (a) above should be replaced by a description of the applicants' previous work in the field and its relevance to the work proposed.
-The same page limit applies. - 4.7.16 List of references: the reference list, given in Section 3, is supplementary and is not counted in the page limit.
+Within this theme, constituent projects/activities should be clearly numbered as sub-themes, with the sub-theme numbering used for Parts (a) and (b), and the staff resources request, so that they can be easily reviewed. - 4.7.14 New themes: for any new activities or initiatives, part (a) above should be replaced by a description of the applicants' previous work in the field and its relevance to the work proposed.
+The same page limit applies. - 4.7.15 List of references: the reference list, given in Section 3, is supplementary and is not counted in the page limit.